-Good news: even if Google’s service reps deny your request to remove a bad review (which is likely to happen), you can escalate your case with a more in-depth support request.
-The support line for Google My Business is conveniently hidden from obvious places, but I’ve found it for you right here.
+Good news: even if Google’s service reps can’t act on your request to remove a bad review, you can escalate your case with a more in-depth support request.
+The support line for Google My Business is hard to find, too, so I’ve found it for you right here.

 Start the process by entering your contact information and the basic issue(s) surrounding the bad Google review you’d like removed.
 This includes three basic sections that only take 1-2 minutes to fill out, including:

 - Typing the nature of the issue into a small text field.

 - Confirming the issue by clicking on the badge that best represents “removing a review” (pictured below).